-- Participate in the school annual internal review to evaluate the success of the plan.
+- Participate in the school's annual internal review to evaluate the plan's success.

-- Report to the public twice a year on progress and problems with implementation of the plan.
+- Report to the public twice a year on progress and problems with implementing the plan.

 To support the implementation of the CIWP, LSCs also:

-- Make recommendations to the principal on hiring personnel to fill vacant or newly-created positions.
+- Recommend hiring personnel to fill vacant or newly-created positions to the principal.

 - Make recommendations to the principal on textbook selection and curriculum development.

 - Evaluate and make recommendations on teaching resources and staff.

 - Advise the principal about school attendance and discipline policies.